Art’s Unintended Consequences In Divorce

 Category:

 Assisted Reproductive Technologies (ART) are often considered as a way for Intended Parents to create a family.
 Sometimes Intended Parents separate and file for divorce, and their good intentions lead to complex and difficult choices.
 When Intended Parents utilize ART, they create genetic material that may be considered property by a court if those two people divorce.
 This property includes frozen eggs, sperm and embryos.
 It then becomes necessary to determine the use, and/or value of this property, as it will continue to exist even if the parties’ relationship with each other does not.
 Intended Parents should be mindful of this possibility, and proactively address the use and/or storage of their genetic material at all times.
+The division of genetic material in a divorce is one of the most unique and sensitive property disputes a court can face — working with a skilled Los Angeles complex property division attorney who understands both California community property law and the nuances of ART is essential to protecting your interests.

 Before Intended Parents Utilize ART: